Mayurifag/yawn/README.md

 ## Roadmap

-* [x] Add PrintInfo for situations when staged changes.
-Also yawn has to print info about stage/push automatically due to configs
-* [ ] Release 1.0.0 when it will be mature enough
-* [ ] Make installation easier for all OSes (i.e. homebrew installation) and README.md better
-* [ ] In final result give link to user's PR or project page.
+* In final result give link to user's PR or project page.
 Make that for github, gitlab (also private ones)
-* [x] Wait and add more free AI API providers, who dont ask for credit card
-  * I don't know anyone for now, but will add more here probably
-* [ ] Replace EstimateTokenCount implementation in internal/gemini/client.go with calls to c.client.CountTokens(ctx, modelName, genai.Text(text))
+* Replace EstimateTokenCount implementation in internal/gemini/client.go with calls to c.client.CountTokens(ctx, modelName, genai.Text(text))
-* [ ] Show token count for user, changed files, changed lines probably, beautiful output colored green/red with arrows
+* Show token count for user, changed files, changed lines probably, beautiful output colored green/red with arrows.
+Show the branch name in the outputs
-* [x] Make a non default feature: wait until `ssh-add -l` will show keys - for keepassxc ssh agent usage
-* [ ] Remove verbose mode
+* Remove verbose mode - it is not needed and complicates code
-* [ ] Dockerfile -> release it -> add alias to README.md
-* [ ] Migrate to <https://github.com/knadh/koanf> for config handling
-  * This solution will require us to think the way to get source of config, koanf seems missing this functionality
+* Think of better config handling.
+Current solution is complex.
+Though I also need source of config, koanf seems missing this functionality.
+Plus better init file handling.
-* [ ] Add more CI commands
+* Add more CI commands
-* [ ] Rewrite README.md
+* Rewrite README.md
+* Dockerfile -> release it -> add alias to README.md
+* Make installation easier for all OSes (i.e. homebrew installation) and README.md better
+* Release 1.0.0 when it will be mature enough